BUTLEIGH PEOPLE - J

 1) Harry Jackson, motor driver

 The likely father is the Henry Jackson (b.
 1875 Ireland) chauffeur, married to Matilda (b.
-1873 Ireland) who in 1911 had two children surviving but no Robert – he must have been one of the three children (of 5) who had died by 1911.
+1873 Ireland) who in 1911 had two children surviving but no Robert – he must have been one of the three children (of five) who had died by 1911.
 Probably the Robert George Jackson 'b.
 1906' who died 1910 (Jun Q 1d/462 Greenwich).
 In 1911 these parents lived at 15, Berkeley Mews, St. Marylebone.
 A Robert George Jackson aged 2 died in 1907 in Sussex and another aged 5 in 1910 in Greenwich.

 Jacklett